Bee & Wasp Control

 Carpenter Bees look very similar to Bumble Bees.
 The difference is that Carpenter Bees have a fuzzy thorax and black hairless abdomen, while the Bumble Bee has a fuzzy abdomen and thorax.
 Carpenter Bees make perfectly round 3/8” holes in wood.
-They like the seasoned wood on decks, soffits and the fascia boards on your house.
+They like the seasoned wood on decks, soffit and the fascia boards on your house.
 They drill straight in, then tunnel left or right, placing the queen at the very end of the tunnel.
-There may be a greenish drip on the siding, showing where a hole may be under the fascia board.
+Look for a greenish drip on the siding, showing where a hole may be under the fascia board.

 Carpenter Bees are more likely to dive bomb anyone near their nests than to sting.

-SOLUTION: A fresh coat of paint or stain will help deter Carpenter Bees, but there is no real preventative.
+SOLUTION: A fresh coat of paint or stain will help deter Carpenter Bees, but there is no real preventive pest control measure.
 In order to treat them, they have to have already drilled holes.
 The treatment is labor intensive as the powder has to be injected into each individual hole which will eventually clog their breathing and result in death.

-Honey bees are protected so cannot be treated with a pesticide.
+Honey bees are protected so they cannot be treated with a pesticide.

 SOLUTION: A certified beekeeper is called in to remove the nest and relocate it.